In your battle of the bottom line, there are double agents inside your organization working against you.

 That’s what makes them double agents.
 They’re saying one thing and doing another.

 Unlike a fictional James Bond or real-life Mata Hari, the double agents inside your organization probably aren’t passing trade secrets to your competitors (although it’s been known to happen).
+If they were trading secrets then cutting down on that as quickly as possible is needed, which is where law firms such as https://www.dhillonlaw.com or firms within the area of the business, can be of service during this time.

 The double agents inside your organization are blowing up your plans to perform at a high level.
 They’re trading profitability for cost over-runs.
 They’re substituting productivity with wasted time.
 And they’re sabotaging morale.